-In July 1995, Zapata completed the sale of its remaining U.S. offshore oil and gas properties.
+In August 1995, Zapata completed the sale of its remaining U.S. offshore oil and gas properties.
 The Company received cash, a production payment entitling Zapata to a share of future revenues derived from the properties and other contract consideration.
-No gain or loss was recognized from the sale as the transaction was recorded at book value.
+No gain or loss was recognized from the sale.

 In August 1995, Zapata announced that it had acquired 31% of the outstanding common stock of Envirodyne Industries, Inc. ("Envirodyne") for \$18.8 million from Malcolm Glazer, Chairman of the Board of Zapata and a director of Envirodyne.
 Zapata paid the purchase price by issuing to the seller a subordinated promissory note bearing interest at prime and maturing in August 1997.
-Envirodyne is one of the world's major suppliers of food packaging products and food service supplies..
+Envirodyne is one of the world's major suppliers of food packaging products and food service supplies.
 This acquisition is the first major step in the transformation of Zapata away from the energy business and into food-related businesses.
 Zapata is evaluating acquiring additional shares or proposing a merger with, or acquisition of, Envirodyne in the future.